Cajun Baked Salmon Cakes

 For the best health benefits from the salmon, make sure to look for wild salmon.
 I like Bear & Wolf brand, though recently, I’ve been getting the Kirkland brand and it’s great to use in the Cajun baked salmon cakes.

-The baked salmon cakes can be made ahead for meal prep, and for quick lunches too.
+The baked salmon patties can be made ahead for meal prep, and for quick lunches too.

 I don’t even heat them up sometimes – just grab and go.
 Great source of protein!

-Salmon cakes are very easy to put together, just combine all the ingredients in a bowl and gently form into patties.
-I always like to add a little onion and bell pepper to mine, along with a little panko (cooked quinoa would be a great sub for the panko).
+Salmon cakes using canned or fresh salmon are very easy to put together, just combine all the ingredients in a bowl and gently form into patties.
+I always like to add a little onion and bell pepper to mine, along with a little panko (cooked quinoa would be a great sub for the panko – see my 20-minute Salmon Quinoa Cakes recipe).

 - 2 6oz cans wild salmon, boneless and skinless